Contact Us Today 678-344-5342

 What Does a Power of Attorney Do?

 The power vested in the agent by the Power of Attorney is beneficial in cases of incapacitation, such as being confined to a hospital bed, suffering from dementia or Alzheimer's, or other circumstances that limit your ability to manage your financial affairs.
-This pre-appointed agent is entrusted to handle your financial obligations responsibly.
+This pre-appointed agent is entrusted to handle your financial obligations and personal business affairs responsibly.

 The Power of Attorney: Limitations and Misunderstandings